 These 6 tips will show you how to deal with a ransomware attack and protect yourself from cyber criminals.

 - Remove the Ransomware from Your Computer – Even thought ransomware may appear threatening, it is just another form of malware.
 There are many companies online that offer low-cost phishing and ransomware tools, or malware removal tools.
 At Protek, these tools are offered to all our clients in an effort to be proactive in your IT support instead of reactive.
-We have not had a malware breach with any of our clients that are using them religiously.
 It is wise to remove the ransomware as soon as possible.
 The longer you leave it on your system, the more opportunity the malware has to spread, both encrypting your files further and potentially spreading to other computers in your network.
+Do a bit more research to determine the cause and best course of action.

 - Update Your Antivirus, Anti-Malware Software and Patch Your OS – If your current antivirus protection let the ransomware get on your computer, there is likely a problem with it.
 It is either corrupted or not being updated regularly with the latest antivirus definitions.
 It is vital you have a working and advanced program installed.
 Update your software immediately or uninstall and find a software that is going to give you the protection you need from ransomware and other cyber threats.
 Once it is installed, run a scan on your system to make sure there are no further problems that need to be dealt with.